-6. Over-use of land and other natural resources (water, air, mining, etc.) is directly caused by usury and other questionable financial mechanisms.
-Collectively, humans produce more than we need in order to pay back immoral debts.
+6. Over-use of land and other natural resources (water, air, mining, etc.) is directly caused by usury, fractional reserve lending, and other financial mechanisms.
+Collectively, humans produce more than we need in order to pay back illegal and immoral debts.

 It’s not completely clear how much of our American confusion has to do with us

 — getting snookered or brainwashed

 — trying to make public decisions without the community of half of the adult population (women)